urieloalves/tool5/README.md

 # p5-extension
-Chrome extension to help the development of p5.js development.
+Chrome extension to help the development of p5.js apps.